 Within 24 hours, 1,200 Harvard students had signed up, and after one month, over half of the undergraduate population had a profile.
 The network was promptly extended to other Boston universities, the Ivy League and eventually all US universities

 Can you start without any niche in mind?
 Yes, you can, but this is just hard.
-The most problematic part is marketing.
+The most problematic part is product marketing.
 Who are your ideal customers?
 How to reach them?
 How to target your message?
 Product is the message, so without proper marketing startup success chances are low.

 In Fibery we did our first release in April 2020 as a general work management tool.
 We were not sure in what types of companies it will work better and what use cases will be more valuable.
 In just a month it became clear that we had all kinds of leads from all kinds of companies.
 Leads demanded all kinds of improvements that just didn’t form a sane strategy.